 - 1/2 m² cheesecloth

-To make curd cheese: pour milk into a 2lt capacity saucepan.
-Place over small heat and warm up, stirring occasionally until the milk has reached 70C (160F) and the whey has clearly separated from the curd – see note above.
+To make curd cheese: pour buttermilk into a 2lt capacity saucepan.
+Place over small heat and warm up, stirring occasionally until the buttermilk has reached 70C (160F) and the whey has clearly separated from the curd – see note above.
 Cover with a lid allow to cool to near room temperature.

 Line a sieve with a cheesecloth.
 Place over a large bowl.
 Strain the cooled curd and whey mixture over the cloth, discard the whey.
 Gather the curd up in the cheesecloth and twist the overhanging cloth, squeezing out extra whey.
 Leave in a sieve or hang over the bowl using a chopstick threaded through the gathered cloth and allow to drain for up to 2 hours.